-6.1 Following presentations by candidates, the Mayor will call for nominations, which should be duly proposed and seconded.
-This will determine suitable candidates.

-- 6.2 When all the nominations have been received, a vote should be taken.
+- 6.1 Following presentations by candidates, the Mayor will call for nominations, which should be duly proposed and seconded.
+This will determine suitable candidates. - 6.2 When all the nominations have been received, a vote should be taken.
 It is usual for the candidate's names to be put in alphabetical order. - 6.3 The person co-opted must receive a majority of votes of those Councillors present, voting at the meeting where the co-option takes place.
 Where there are more than two candidates for one vacancy, this rule means that a person must get a majority of votes over all the other candidates.
 Thus, where candidate A receives four votes and candidate B and C each receive two, A is not elected because they have the same number of votes as B and C put together, and does not have the majority over their combined votes.
-Where there are more than two candidates it is desirable to eliminate the candidate with the least number of votes, so that the final vote is between two candidates only. - 6.4 In accordance with Standing Orders, the Mayor may exercise their right to use a casting vote. - 6.5 After the vote has been taken, the Mayor should declare the candidate who received the highest number of votes duly elected. - 6.6 If the number of candidates equals the number of vacancies, the vacancies may be filled by a single composite resolution. - 6.7 The Council is not obliged to fill all or any vacancies, but will take steps to advertise for further co-options. - 6.8 The outcome of the ballot shall remain confidential and candidates will only be advised as to who has been successful. - 6.9 The person elected must make a declaration of acceptance of office before, or at, the first meeting of the Town Council following their election.
+Where there are more than two candidates it is desirable to eliminate the candidate with the least number of votes, so that the final vote is between two candidates only. - 6.4 In accordance with Standing Orders, the Mayor may exercise their right to use a casting vote. - 6.5 After the vote has been taken, the Mayor should declare the candidate who received the highest number of votes duly elected. - 6.6 If the number of candidates equals the number of vacancies, the vacancies may be filled by a single composite resolution. - 6.7 The Council is not obliged to fill all or any vacancies, but will take steps to advertise for further co-options. - 6.8 The person elected must make a declaration of acceptance of office before, or at, the first meeting of the Town Council following their election.
 The declaration is then retained in the town records.
 The person elected will attend a briefing session with the Chief Officer as soon as possible following their election.